'Toy Story 4', 'Splash' and much more! Here's what's coming to Disney+ in February 2020 - AnimationXpress

 Marvel Hero Project (new episode)

-That is a long list of things coming to Disney’s platform in February.
-If you are at a place from where you cannot access the platform.
-You can use a Disney+VPN to catch all your favourite content!
+That is a long list of things coming to Disney’s platform in February, so gear up!